nsaikiran/impression/_drafts/Spring-Boot.md

 - What are the projects built on Spring Framework?

 ### Why Spring Framework?

-And as we were mentioning *what* boilerplate code is provided by the framework ?
+> Whenever we observe boilerplate code,
+> we extract that out and invoke from where ever we want that functionality.
+> If that piece of code is boilerplate code for most of the developers, then it will be a part of library or framework.
+>And you need to be through with the *[guidelines][GuidelinesPOST]*
+> for an effective and proper use of a framework or a library.

+Spring Framework required because it provides lot of boilerplate code.
+Going through below videos will help in figuring out *what* boilerplate code it provies.
-[Getting Started with Spring and SpringSource Tool Suite (STS) Part 1][SpringVideo1], [Getting Started with Spring and SpringSource Tool Suite (STS) Part 2][SpringVideo2] has good explanation of core features of Spring Framework.
-All other features of the framework are described in reference manual.
+- [Getting Started with Spring and SpringSource Tool Suite (STS) Part 1][SpringVideo1],
+- [Getting Started with Spring and SpringSource Tool Suite (STS) Part 2][SpringVideo2]

+All other features of the framework are described in a lengthy [reference manual][Spring Link 2].
+But that'll be very useful.

 ### What is Spring Framework and What are its components?
-Spring Framework project is foundation for all other Spring projects.
+[Spring Framework project][Spring Framework Project] is foundation for all other Spring projects.
-You can check the list of all projects at [Spring Projects][Spring Projects].
-Each project contains several modules.
-For example Spring Framework contains `spring-core`, `spring-beans`, `spring-context` and many others.

-I found [Overview of the Spring Framework][Framework Modules] very helpful to at least uncover some part of the gray area.
+[Overview of the Spring Framework][Framework Modules] was very helpful to uncover some parts of the gray area.
 There the anatomy of the framework is described.

+Spring Framework contains modules such as `spring-core`, `spring-beans`, `spring-context` and many others.
 To know more related to the modules, check [Source Code of Spring Framework][Source Code of Spring Framework].
-Also you might want to check the build script of each module to figure out dependency tree of those modules.
+Have a glance at build scripts of those modules, to figure out how those modules make up framework.

 ### What is the minimal Spring Framework I can use?
 The recommended *minimal* Spring Framework to use is `spring-context`.